Masanori Mark Christianson

-Masanori, also an award winning advertising art director, designer, and copywriter, has worked for clients ranging from the Target Corporation to the Tiger Woods Foundation.
+Masanori, also an advertising art director, designer, and copywriter, has worked for clients ranging from the Target Corporation to the Tiger Woods Foundation.

 Although not a serious venture, Masanori occasionally dabbles in modeling, voice-over and extra work for corporations such as UnitedHealth Group and the Investigation Discovery Channel.

 Masanori is the older sibling of Los Angeles based musician and composer Ken Christianson.
 He is an alumnus of Carleton College.